davidiw/os-website/lab/lab6.md

-To receive a packet, your driver will have to keep track of which descriptor it expects to hold the next received packet (hint: depending on your design, there's probably already be a register in the E1000 keeping track of this).
+To receive a packet, your driver will have to keep track of which descriptor it expects to hold the next received packet (hint: depending on your design, there's probably already a register in the E1000 keeping track of this).
 Similar to transmit, the documentation states that the RDH register cannot be reliably read from software, so in order to determine if a packet